Foreclosure Investors Still Finding Discounts at Trustee Sale

 Bank Owned (REO)

 Prior MonthPrior Year-2.76%-41.80%

 The number of properties on the brink of foreclosure continues to increase and has more than doubled from a year ago.
-With a smaller percentage of scheduled foreclosures actually being sold due to postponements at trustee sale, while at the same time seeing strong sales of bank owned (REO) properties, banks have managed to reduce their inventory by 41.8 percent from a year earlier.
-With the banks reselling an average of 18,943 homes a month in the 3rd quarter, and an average time to resell of 7 months (given the time taken for eviction, repairs and resale), we believe there is essentially NO shadow inventory of bank owned homes at this time.
-Moving forward there are more loans which are delinquent, in default, and scheduled for trustee sale than ever before, which would typically lead to a significant rise in foreclosure sales.
+With a smaller percentage of scheduled foreclosures actually being sold due to postponements at the trustee sale, while at the same time seeing strong sales of bank-owned (REO) properties, banks have managed to reduce their inventory by 41.8 percent from a year earlier.
+With the banks reselling an average of 18,943 homes a month in the 3rd quarter, and an average time to resell of 7 months (given the time taken for eviction, repairs, and resale), we believe there is essentially NO shadow inventory of bank-owned homes at this time.
+Moving forward there are more loans that are delinquent, in default, and scheduled for trustee sale than ever before, which would typically lead to a significant rise in foreclosure sales.
 We do not believe this increase is likely in the near future given the continued political pressure on banks not to foreclose.